evilnose/PyRKViewer/docs/source/Tutorial.rst

   + Probabilities: The probability of each type of reaction being featured.
 These must add to 1.

   + Random Seed: The randomizing seed for the code.
 This is a setting you won’t need to worry about too much unless you purposely want a lot of different random networks with the same features.

+* a bullet point using "*"

+  - a sub-list using "-"

+    + yet another sub-list

+  - another item